musikele/blog-eleventy/_posts/2021-07-19-move-your-photos-from-google-photos-to-synology-without-loosing-your-mind.md

 date: 2021-07-19
 title: Move your photos from Google Photos to Synology without losing your mind
 permalink: from-google-photos-to-synology-photos/
-description: 'In theory moving from Google Photos to Synology is easy.
+description: "In theory moving from Google Photos to Synology is easy.
 In practice it requires many steps.
-Here''s what worked for me. '
+Here's what worked for me. "
-headerImg: "/images/all_in_one_1.png"
+headerImg: '/images/all_in_one_1.png'
 tags:
   - synology
   - google photos
   - photos
 ---

 This guide is for you if:

-* you care about the privacy of your photos
+- you care about the privacy of your photos
-* you don't want to pay Google
+- you don't want to pay Google
-* you own a Synology NAS.
+- you own a Synology NAS.

 Synology offers an alternative called Synology Photos that works "well".
-To be precise, on Synology **DSM** (the operating system) 6.* the photos app was called **Synology Moments**, while on version 7.* it's called **Synology Photos**.
+To be precise, on Synology **DSM** (the operating system) 6._ the photos app was called **Synology Moments**, while on version 7._ it's called **Synology Photos**.
 My article will try to cover both, but since I migrated to version 7, this is the primary target of my guide.

 Here's a rough guide on the process.

-* Go on Google Takeout - the unified service to download all your data from google servers - and select only the photo albums you want to download.
+- Go on Google Takeout - the unified service to download all your data from google servers - and select only the photo albums you want to download.
-* Take the download link and download it on your NAS.
+- Take the download link and download it on your NAS.
 You'll need a browser extension for this.
 I use [cliget](https://addons.mozilla.org/it/firefox/addon/cliget/) for Firefox.
-* SSH to your nas and extract the archives.
+- SSH to your nas and extract the archives.
-* Rsync photos in the right folder.
+- Rsync photos in the right folder.

 Scary, of all those steps?
 It took me months to perfect this procedure, but now I am quite happy with it and I have almost completed the migration.
 In the end, it's not that difficult but it will require time.
 Be prepared.